Trey Songz: Sexual assault accusations

 On January 22, 2017, actress/singer Keke Palmer accused Songz of secretly filming her and using the footage without her permission in the music video for his remix with Fabolous of the Travis Scott and Young Thug song “Pick Up the Phone”.
 She also accused him of using "sexual intimidation" while recording her, and that at one point during the alleged incident she hid from him in a closet so she would not be filmed and berated by him.
 Songz disputed these claims, asserting that Palmer knowingly entered a video shoot and was subsequently recorded by a cameraman.
 Songz denied the claims during an interview on The Breakfast Club, stating: "I did not put her in the video without her permission.
 I don't care that much to sneak Keke Palmer in the video for two seconds."

 In 2020, a woman claimed that Songz sexually assaulted her at E11Even Miami nightclub on January 1, 2018.
 She later filed a lawsuit seeking damages of $10 million.
 The lawsuit was later dismissed.

-On December 30, 2021, Dylan Gonzalez, a former member of University of Las Vegas' women's basketball team, tweeted, "Trey Songz Is A Rapist".
+On December 30, 2021, Dylan Gonzalez, a former member of the UNLV Lady Rebels basketball team, tweeted, "Trey Songz Is A Rapist".
 On January 11, 2022, she released a statement on social media accusing Songz of raping her "at a well known Las Vegas hotel".
 Songz later denied the accusation.

 In February 2022, a third woman accused Trey Songz of rape, saying he anally raped her in March 2016.
 That civil suit was concluded and settled in 2024 following mediation.

 In 2023, Tyrelle Dunn, a Maryland Capitol police officer, sued Songz for sexually assaulting Dunn's wife on November 28, 2021 at The Cosmopolitan in Las Vegas.
-Dunn's lawsuit charges battery, assault, and negligence, and negligent hiring, training, supervision and retention of Songz' security detail, who injured Dunn during a confrontation outside of Songz' residence.
+Dunn's lawsuit charged battery, assault, and negligence, and negligent hiring, training, supervision and retention of Songz' security detail, who injured Dunn during a confrontation outside of Songz' residence.
 In October 2024, a Clark County judge awarded a $11.2 million default judgement against Songz.
 On January 16, 2025, the judge dismissed the judgement.
-In March 2025, it was reported that a jury trial for the 2021 sexual assault has been scheduled for March 16, 2026.
-Trey Songz is expected to testify during the trial.
+In March 2025, it was reported that a jury trial for the 2021 sexual assault has been scheduled for March 16, 2026, but subsequent court records showed a confidential settlement filed in January 2026.

+December 2025 night spot assault accusations

+In December 2025, Trey Songz was arrested and charged with one count of felony criminal mischief and numerous misdemeanor charges involving two counts of third-degree assault, attempted assault and aggravated harassment following two different altercations which he took that month at night spots in Manhattan, with one of the incidents even resulting in $1,500 worth of damage.